wasp-lang/wasp/web/docs/auth/username-and-pass.md

 ### 2. Creating your custom sign-up action

-> TODO: the code below is no longer valid, update it to the new API

 The code of your custom sign-up action can look like this:

 <Tabs groupId="js-ts">